Dev-Mind

 Introduction

-Spring purpose 2 web framework to build an application : the Servlet-based Spring MVC web framework and, in parallel, the Spring WebFlux reactive web framework.
+Spring purpose 2 web frameworks to build an application : the Servlet-based Spring MVC web framework and, in parallel, the Spring WebFlux reactive web framework.

 In this course we will focus on Spring MVC because this framework is the most used.